 2. No portion of a grade should be based strictly on attendance.
 Instead, assignments should be based on participation and engagement, and faculty should design assessments that would allow ill/quarantined students to demonstrate participation/engagement regardless of modality.

 - Some clinical, laboratory, and other field-based classes have contact-hour requirements that must be fulfilled.
 It may be impossible to make up missed class sessions per accreditation or other external guidelines.

-3. Syllabi should indicate expectations for students who may be absent due to symptoms, COVID-19 diagnosis, and/or quarantine.
+3. Syllabi should indicate expectations for students who may be absent due to symptoms and/or COVID-19 diagnosis.
 The Center for Teaching and Learning has developed COVID-19 language for syllabi.
 Based on the circumstances of students, the following guidance is provided:

 - Confirmed COVID-19 diagnosis and in isolation: student must not attend class, but is expected to participate in all assignments to the extent possible based on severity of symptoms.
 Students are expected to inform instructor of isolation dates and to communicate regularly about their ability to participate during that time.
 Medical documentation is NOT required for return to the classroom but may be required for return to some clinical sites.
 Students are to contact Office of Disability Services in the event they are not able to participate in coursework due to COVID-19 or symptoms of COVID-19 to explore if a reasonable accommodation can be afforded.